SMSpp-Project/SMSpp/README.md

   [SCIP](http://scip.zib.de), offer one or more APIs, usually for different languages (among which, surely C/C++).
-This allows to directly address all the structure-exploiting features of the solver, if any, but directly explosed the user to its complexity and idiosyncrasies.
+This allows to directly address all the structure-exploiting features of the solver, if any, but directly exposed the user to its complexity and idiosyncrasies.

 - A somewhat "in the middle" approach is that of *modeling systems embedded in general purpose languages*, such as [FlopC++](https://projects.coin-or.org/FlopC++) and [COIN-Reharse](https://github.com/coin-or/Rehearse) for C++, [PuLP](https://pythonhosted.org/PuLP) and